albertopmp/UmbrellaProject/.docs/01-umbrella_front-end.md

 ## *Umbre??a Front-end*

-#### This docs contains the steps that I took for developing *Umbre??a*, the documentation that served as the baseline of this project and the problems that I encountered throughout the process (as well as their resolution).
+#### These files contain the steps that were taken during the development *Umbre??a*, the documentation that served as the baseline of this project and the problems that I encountered throughout the process (as well as their resolution).
 I decided to divide the whole explanation in different files to make them more specific.

 1. In this first step **I hosted my Angular WebApp using S3**.
 I created a bucket and assigned the corresponding permissions through a Bucket Policy.
 Then I uploaded the resulting files from executing ng build (create production files) and as a result my WebApp was accessible from `http://umbrella-project.s3-website-eu-west-1.amazonaws.com`